 So with that positive topic in mind, I’d like to tell you about this woman I know who recently experienced loss because of her own failure.
 Mela was a single mother of eight—already a colossal responsibility.
 Mela’s life was, obviously, difficult.
 She would work all day just to sustain herself and her small flock, and when she returned home, she had to remain vigilant because her home was not in the safest neighborhood.
 I checked with her, and she quacked her agreement to let me show you a picture of her.
 [Show slide one, picture of Mela the duck sitting on her eggs]

 Don’t let the fact that Mela isn’t exactly human distract you from her plight, because what happened to her has implications for us all.
 [Tell Mela’s story, with emphasis that she hatched a brilliant plan that was thwarted by things beyond her control.]

 There are many reasons we fail in life and in our relationship with God.
 Some of them, like Mela, have nothing to do with our heart towards God, but involve things beyond our understanding at the time.
 Some, like Peter’s many recorded failings, may have to do with a lack of planning or practice, or even falling to temptation.
 However, the most important thing we can do is learn from the failure of people like Peter in the Bible to know how we should then live.

+Today I want to focus on Peter’s big failure of denying three times that he even knew Jesus and how the Lord restored him and encouraged him after the resurrection.
+We will see three principles for stewarding our failures OR three reasons we tend to fail each with an application.

 1. FAILURE OF UNDERSTANDING